 Our digital Year In Review magazine includes top stories from across the Temple University College of Public Health in 2018:

-The College of Public Health is welcoming top scholars from around the world--new faculty members teaching in our classrooms, leading our research, and forging partnerships across the community.
-Since July 2016, we’ve been honored to add 20 talented faculty members to the college:
+The College of Public Health brings together top scholars from around the world—teaching in our classrooms, leading our research, and forging partnerships across the community.
+We extend a warm welcome to our 21 new full-time faculty members to the college this year*:

 On a wall inside a newly refurbished community center in Kensington are a series of signposts.